 Viewing ads supports YogaBasics.
 Remove ads with a membership.
 Thanks!

-Rajasic Diet: The party food diet!
-This group of foods tend to be spicy, salty and sour in taste.
-Foods that are pickled or aged in some way including, sauces, ketchup, vinegar, wine, tea, coffee, carbonated drinks, all alcohol and red meat are rajasic in nature.
+- Rajasic Diet: The party food diet!
+This group of foods tends to be spicy, salty and sour in taste.
+Foods that are pickled or aged in some way including, sauces, ketchup, vinegar, wine, tea, coffee, carbonated drinks, all alcohol, and red meat are rajasic in nature.
 These foods are said to increase restlessness and irritability.

-Tamasic Diet: This diet consists of food which has been processed and modified in some way or is stale, overheated, oily or heavy.
+- Tamasic Diet: This diet consists of food that has been processed and modified in some way or is stale, overheated, oily or heavy.
 Canned meat and fish, foods with preservatives, frozen, preserved and genetically modified foods have tamasic qualities.
-These foods are thought to increase lethargy, ignorance and apathy.
+These foods are thought to increase lethargy, ignorance, and apathy.

 The sattvic diet isn’t necessarily or always the best, sometimes low energy and depression indicate a need for rajasic foods, and tamasic foods such as tinned tuna, in small amounts can be added to meals for convenience and increase the nutritional value of a salad or sandwich.
 When you are eating at cafes and restaurants perhaps you will think of these three food groups and let them guide your choices, or perhaps you will notice how you are feeling and base your choices on that mindfulness.
 Once you have cultivated more mindfulness around your food choices you can more easily learn how to make your diet more sattvic, nutritious and supportive of your yoga practice.
 You may want to take our quick and easy guna quiz to further help you understand how to shift and balance the energetics of your diet.